Skip to content

 Half-Up With Twisted Detail

-The French twist works best on straight and wavy hair where the smooth surface creates a clean, polished line.
-On curly hair, a looser interpretation with visible curls creates a romantic variation.
-This updo complements strapless, backless, and scoop-neck dresses because it reveals the neck, shoulders, and upper back completely.
+The swept-back knot works best on straight and wavy hair, where the smooth crown creates that clean, polished sweep before the twist begins.
+On curly hair, a looser interpretation with visible texture through the roll creates a romantic variation.
+Because the knot sits low and compact, this updo suits strapless, backless, and scoop-neck dresses — it clears the neck and shoulders entirely and leaves a wisp or two at the nape to keep it from looking severe.

 7. Pinned Curls Arrangement